 However, taking chemotherapy in pill form has issues, too.
 It can be more expensive than IV chemotherapy.
-You also won’t have a care team to remind you how and when to take it.
-You have to take charge of your own care.
+While you will still be under supervision, you will be responsible for how and when to take it.

 Also, over time, the disease and its treatment can create other chronic problems, like heart disease and bone density issues.
 You'll also have to deal with those issues.

 Talk with your doctor to find out which chemotherapy method is best for you.